clojure/math.combinatorics/README.md

 Changelog
 ========================================
+* Release 0.0.8 on 2014-07-20
+  * Minor improvement of helper function used by permutations.
 * Release 0.0.7 on 2013-11-13
   * Unchunk range in `subsets` to minimize memory usage.
 * Release 0.0.6 on 2013-10-31